Proudly New Zealand Owned & Operated, 100% NZ Made – Quality Products You Can Trust!

 July 02, 2024 3 min read

 One of the biggest transitions a woman will experience in her life, is the transition through Menopause.
 It is a slow process for most and can last around 10 years for many.
 One of the most challenging symptoms you may experience whilst navigating this journey are those that originate from your brain.
-Insomnia, hot flushes, anxiety, brain fog and memory changes; these all come from the declining oestrogen in our brains.
+Insomnia, hot flushes, anxiety, brain fog and memory changes; these all come from the declining estrogen receptors in our brain.

 This happens as a natural process, to modulate our brain function, preparing it for the next phase of life.
 A phase where we don’t need to be switched on for procreation, but instead move into our role as the grandmothers and holders of wisdom.
 Passing on our knowledge to the youngest generation in a way that has been cleverly designed by nature to ensure that our genetic memories are shared, and their survival ensured.

-But these declining oestrogen receptors in the brain also contribute to an increased potential for Alzheimer’s in women.
+But these declining estrogen receptors in the brain also contribute to an increased potential for Alzheimer’s in women.
 As if we don’t have enough to worry about right!

-Oestrogen has neuro-protective actions that help to maintain healthy brain function.
-Oestrogen decline happens for both men and women, so men aren’t immune from the effects of this hormonal change.
+Estrogen has neuro-protective actions that help to maintain healthy brain function.
+Estrogen decline happens for both men and women, so men aren’t immune from the effects of this hormonal change.
 For women this decline happens rapidly through the menopausal process whereas it happens more slowly for men (Maioli et al, 2021).

 As this brain modulation occurs it can combine with other factors to increase the occurrence of cognitively impairing symptoms that many find so crippling.
 Fortunately, there are ways we can slow this natural process of ageing.